 How you will be assessed

-Year 1 (AS) – one comprehension exam 40% marks, one essay exam 30% marks; one speaking exam 30% marks.
+Year 1 (AS) – a listening and reading comprehension exam, one essay exam, one speaking exam (assessed by your teacher)